Dear Wife of An Addict,

 Exhaustion is a numbing friend sometimes.

 It keeps you from thinking or fighting or even living.
 Life now is just about doing.
-Making sure everyone is fed, social obligations are kept but not too close, trying to keep the peace and hide the resentment.
-Working, working, working to hold everything together in the hopes that some how things will workout.
+Making sure everyone is fed, social obligations are kept but not too close.
+You are trying to keep the peace and hide the resentment.
+Working, working, working to hold everything together in the hopes that somehow things will work out.

-Sweet wife, sometimes, you allow yourself to day dream about how it could have been, maybe you knew about the addiction/lifestyle when you married, maybe you even participated, maybe he lied, maybe he changed after you were married, had kids, moved or lost yet another job.
+Sweet wife, sometimes, you allow yourself to daydream about how it could have been.
+Maybe you knew about the addiction/lifestyle when you married; maybe you even participated, maybe he lied, maybe he changed after you were married, had kids, moved or lost yet another job.
 Whatever happened you never excepted to be living your life alone in a marriage.
-The all encompassing “IT” (drugs, alcohol, depression, work, exercise, hobbies, food, pron, digital use) keeps him at such a distance that you might as well be having dinner with a stranger.
-Even when you loose it and rage at him about his behavior he ignores you and proceeds to mood alter more.
-Scary daydreams also enter your thoughts, what if, he joined the military and just never came home, what if a car just happened to hit him head on, what if he anciently shot himself while cleaning his guns.
+The all-encompassing “IT” (drugs, alcohol, depression, work, exercise, hobbies, food, pron, digital use) keeps him at such a distance that you might as well be having dinner with a stranger.
+Even when you lose it and rage at him about his behavior he ignores you and proceeds to mood alter more.
+Scary daydreams also enter your thoughts; what if, he joined the military and just never came home; what if a car just happened to hit him head-on; what if he anciently shot himself while cleaning his guns.
 What if you just packed everything up and left?

-Oh my friend, is that not the worst news yet.
-No matter what plan, what you dream up, who you get involved to help, what consequence you devise, what treatment programs you pay for him to attend, you can’t transform another person.
+Oh, my friend, is that not the worst news yet.
+No matter what plan you have.
+What you dream up.
+Who you get involved to help, what consequence you devise, what treatment programs you pay for him to attend, you can’t transform another person.
 It is not in your control.
 I know, I know, hopelessness is now your best friend and despair drops by for a good cry about every other day.
 Like a deflated balloon you just keep doing, doing, doing.

 Standing with you in the midst of this swirling mess of a marriage are other precious wives of other addicts.
 The best thing I can tell you in this letter is you are not ALONE.
 Myself and many other women have stood where you stand.
 You do have choices, there is support and most of all there is hope for you, for your husband, for your marriage.